AnotherCodeArtist/IoT-Pipelines/Kafka/README.md

-# How to use Kafkastreams
+# First steps

+## Deployment of Kafka on K8s
+Download the helm carts. https://github.com/confluentinc/cp-helm-charts

+Direct to the cp-helm charts and install kafka.

+`helm install ./ --namespace kafka --name kafka01 -f values.yaml`

 ### Create the Topics
 Kafka Topics have to be created first as following.

-`bin/kafka-topics –-bootstrap-server <IP-address of Kafka Nodeport Service>:19092 --create --topic usecase-input --partitions 1 --replication-factor 1`
+`bin/kafka-topics –-bootstrap-server <IP-address of Kafka Nodeport Service>:19092 --create --topic usecase-input --partitions 4 --replication-factor 1`

-`bin/kafka-topics –-bootstrap-server <IP-address of Kafka Nodeport Service>:19092 --create --topic usecase-output --partitions 1 --replication-factor 1`
+`bin/kafka-topics –-bootstrap-server <IP-address of Kafka Nodeport Service>:19092 --create --topic usecaseOutputTrend --partitions 4 --replication-factor 1`

-`bin/kafka-topics –-bootstrap-server <IP-address of Kafka NodePort Service>:19092 --create --topic usecase-outputMax --partitions 1 --replication-factor 1`

-### Build .jar File
-Direct into the directory.

-`mvn package`
+### Deploy Connectors
+It is important that the InfluxDB is deployed and the database is created before this step.

+Connector to the Influxdatabase for the raw data.

+`curl -X POST -d @connectorInfluxRaw.json http://<ClusterIp of KafkaConnect SVC>:8083/connectors -H "Content-Type: application/json"`

+Connector to the Influxdatabase for the processed data.

+`curl -X POST -d @connectorInflux.json http://<ClusterIp of KafkaConnect SVC>:8083/connectors -H "Content-Type: application/json"`

-### Start UsecaseExample(Consumer)
+### Start KafkaStreams

-`java -cp target/uber-kafka-streams-usecase-1.0-SNAPSHOT.jar -DLOGLEVEL=INFO com.example.streams.usecase.UseCaseExample`
+Build a Container for streams.

+`kubectl apply -f deployment.yaml`

-### Start Producer
+### Start Producer (For Simulation < Use JMeter )
 Open a new terminal.
 Go in to the directory.

  `java -cp target/uber-kafka-streams-usecase-1.0-SNAPSHOT.jar -DLOGLEVEL=INFO com.example.streams.usecase.UseCaseGenProducer`